jasmyn/sob/README.markdown

 6. Edit /includes/db_vars.inc to contain your actual db connect info.

-7. Up everything, leaving the directory/file structure intact.
+7. Upload everything to your hosting server, leaving the directory/file structure intact.

 ### The page!